peterszarvas94/react-spending-tracker/README.md

 ## How to run

-First, set up your environment variable in `.env.local`
+First, set up your environment variable in `.env`

 ```env
 URL=https://backend.url.com/spendings/